 During the winter and spring of 2007, DC was the lead in the hit stage play, YOU GOT ME BENT AND TWISTED, co-starring Jackee, Debbie Morgan and Chrystale.
 In the spring of 2008, by special request, he graced Washington D.C.’s Lincoln Theatre stage as a special guest on Martin Lawrence’s First Amendment, Stand-Up series on the Starz network.
 He also made another appearance on Byron Allen’s Comic’s Unleashed.
 During he summer of 2008 he appeared on BET’s new stand-up comedy strip, One Mic Stand.
 In the spring of 2009 and summer 2010 he made his first appearances on the hit comedy animation series BOONDOCKS.
 In February 2011 he appeared on TV One’s Way Black When, their highly popular, annual Black History Month late night variety show.

-For nearly a decade, DC has been expanding his audience and his range on both sides of the camera.
-He and his manager, writer/director Tony Spires, produced their own feature film, the gritty, crime drama, TWO DEGREES, in which Curry both stars and executive produces.
+For nearly two decades, DC has been expanding his audience and his range on both sides of the camera.
+He and his long-time manager, writer/director Tony Spires, produced their own feature film, the gritty, crime drama, TWO DEGREES, in which Curry both stars and executive produces.
 DC’s latest starring role has been touted as his greatest acting work to date-the dramatic comedy TEARS OF A CLOWN, a feature film which chronicles the rise, fall and redemption of an African American stand-up comic, starring Curry, William L. Johnson, Tami Roman and Spires.